Circa 2016-2017: Activism Amplified

 What started as a doctrine of unpopular ideas and a tad request for enlightenment became my life for the past 3 years.
 I subscribed to several activist websites, journals, and social media outlets.
 They bombarded my entire consciousness from the morning when I first woke up, to the time I fell asleep.
 I even forgot about the life-changing concept of the Law of Attraction (which I used to adhere to).
 I went deeper into different issues.
 I was becoming different from almost everyone I know.
 However, I often realized that ever since I was a teenager, I knew that there was some depth in me so maybe this was something natural.

-Complaints and Isolation
+Activism, Complaints, and Isolation

-Bracketed through this new thought are the social, economic, and political theories that have long been applied and misapplied by our leaders.
+Bracketed through this activism are the social, economic, and political theories that have long been applied and misapplied by our leaders.
 I was enraged by all the things happening in the world–how 1% of people have too much, and around 80% have too little.
 I breathed through the struggles of the marginalized.
 I developed the activist DNA.
 I had internalized these ideals that only a few people can, to the point of wanting to be isolated.
 Since only a very few people understood me, I was on the brink of wanting to do a Henry David Thoreau (Walden Pond).

 I believed that this awareness was the answer to attaining enlightenment.
 However, I experienced an upheaval of emotions.
 One day I get happy because I no longer have to prove and to ask for anything in my life–that all that success concept is just made by Capitalism and that it’s something I could survive without.
 Another day I can get very depressed as I cannot control everything sordid in this world.
 I also can’t give up my comfortable life and my loving family and friends.